vertica/integrators-guide/content/containers/creating-image.md

 ### Second Stage

-The second stage sets up the OS to be used for the final image.
-It updates the packages so that we are using the latest ones with all known security vulnerabilities addressed.
-This stage hands off to the third and final stage to remove any intermediate files needed for the package update.
+The second stage prepares the OS for the final image.
+It updates packages to address all known security vulnerabilities.
+This stage hands off to the third and final stage to remove any intermediate files that are needed for the package update.

 The beginning of the second stage is indicated by a row of **\#** characters in the Dockerfile.